 CS/MP50 Do be consistent in naming parameters when overriding members or implementing interface members.

-CS/MP60 Do use enums if a member would otherwise have two or more Boolean parameters.

 CS/MP70 You should not use out or ref parameters when possible.

 CS/MP80 Do not use out parameters in generic interface or base classes that may need to support covariance.